 Wrapping up your orthodontic treatment is an exciting time!
 Your hard work is rewarded with a beautiful smile.
 However, the work doesn’t end here.
 It is crucial that you continue to take great care of your teeth in order to maintain your new smile.
 This includes wearing your retainer, which allows your smile to last a lifetime.
-Keep reading for some advice on retainers from Dr. Garrett and Dr. Boyd at Garrett Boyd Orthodontics.
+Keep reading for some advice on retainers from Dr. Boyd and Dr. Perez-Cisneros at Garrett & Boyd Orthodontics.

 It is important that you take good care of your retainer once it is in your possession.
 Here are some good rules to follow: